alan-turing-institute/mogp-emulator/docs/methods/disc/DiscToolkitSensitivityAnalysis.rst

-exactly the way described in the discussion page on the theory of variance based SA (:ref:`DiscVarianceBasedSATheory<DiscVarianceBasedSATheory>`), while :math:`\strut V^*` is partitioned by these terms plus the code uncertainty :math:`\mathrm{Var}^*[M]`.
+exactly the way described in the discussion page on the theory of variance based SA (:ref:`DiscVarianceBasedSATheory<DiscVarianceBasedSATheory>`), while :math:`V^*` is partitioned by these terms plus the code uncertainty :math:`\mathrm{Var}^*[M]`.
 We can define a sensitivity index for :math:`x_J` as :math:`\mathrm{E}^*[V_J]/\mathrm{E}^*[V]` or allowing for code uncertainty as :math:`\mathrm{E}^*[V_J]/V^*`.
 In the latter case, code uncertainty has its own index :math:`\mathrm{Var}^*[M]/V^*`.

 Code uncertainty in decision-based SA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The situation in decision-based SA is potentially more complex because